 These slides present an overview of the book project and summarize our evidence pertaining to the European Coal and Steel Community.

 Click here to see a very early paper on the project.
 If you wish to cite this paper (in order to cite the project), please cite it as:

 Cappella-Zielinski, Rosella and Paul Poast.
 "The War Financing Origins of American Liberal Institutionalism: The Inter-Allied Purchasing Commission and American Entry into World War I".
 Paper Presented at the Chicago Compliance in International Security Institutions Workshop.
 Chicago, IL.
 May 5, 2017.

 While this project is new, we have already presented components of it (using the above slides) at the annual meetings of the Peace Science Society and International Studies Association, and in seminars/workshops at the University of Southern California, University of Wisconsin, Texas A&M University, University of Illinois, University of Colorado, Dartmouth College, Yale University, and Boston University.
 It has also already been featured in media outlets, such as in this article on the future of the "Liberal Order"

-Second, I am also working on two papers exploring the role of alliances.
+Third, I am also working on two papers exploring the role of alliances.
 More details on these papers to come!